Gerry Dattilio: Professional career

 In 1975, Dattilio was the first territorial exemption of the Montreal Alouettes, but after a time on the injury list he was released in September and then the next month he signed with the Toronto Argonauts.
 He played a single game for the Argos and did not record any statistics.
 The next season, he was released by the Argonauts, rejoined the Alouettes, and served as the third-string quarterback behind Sonny Wade and Joe Barnes.
 Also as a utility player Dattilio returned punts, but seized the chance at playing more at quarterback in 1978.
 While he led the team in pass attempts with 142, with 78 completions, that season, he was second in passing yards with 1120.
 Dattilio also had 9 interceptions and 5 touchdowns.
 However, in 1979 Barnes was the clear cut starter and with a run heavy offence there was not many opportunities for Dattilio to play.
 In 1980 that all changed when a struggling Barnes was traded to the Saskatchewan Roughriders after six games.
 That season Dattilio became an all star quarterback, throwing for 2892 yards and 19 touchdowns and winning the CFL's Most Outstanding Canadian Award and was the eastern nominee for the CFL's Most Outstanding Player Award.
-He threw 5 TDs against the Hamilton Tiger-Cats on September 21, 1980.
+He threw 5 touchdowns against the Hamilton Tiger-Cats on September 21, 1980.
 The next season saw Dattilio demoted to back-up in making way for NFL star quarterback Vince Ferragamo.
 However Ferragamo struggled for most of the 1981 season and Dattilio played enough to tally 1095 aerial yards, including a 427-yard performance (which stood as a record for yards thrown in a game by a Canadian-born QB for more than 40 years before Nathan Rourke eclipsed the record during the 2022 BC Lions season).
 Prior to the 1982 season he was traded to the Calgary Stampeders.
-That year, he threw for 2788 yards, marking the most recent time in which a Canadian quarterback threw for over 2000 in a season.
-Dattilio completed 194 out of 387 and had only 11 touchdowns to 22 interceptions.
+That year, he threw for 2788 yards, marking the last time (until Nathan Rourke, with BC in 2022) in which a Canadian quarterback threw for over 2000 yards in a season.
+Dattilio completed 194 out of 387 passes, but he had only 11 touchdowns to 22 interceptions.
 1983 saw him used mostly as a back-up, this time to first year quarterback Bernard Quarles, but got in enough playing time to throw for 1213 yards.
-In March, 1984, Dattilio was traded back to Montreal (by then re-named the Concordes) where he served as a back-up or a third-string quarterback for two seasons.
+In March, 1984, Dattilio was traded back to Montreal (by then re-named the Concordes) where he served as a back-up or a third-string quarterback for two more seasons.